lkesteloot/unsong/unsong.md

 “He is literally saying Africans don’t have souls!” said al-Shafi.
 “He is literally that hateful!”

 “ONLY NORTHEASTERN AFRICANS.
-AND ONLY BECAUSE I TOOK THEM AWAY TO SAVE ON…”
+AND ONLY BECAUSE I TOOK THEM AWAY TO SAVE ON...”

 “This is an outrage!
 This is a disaster!”
 Moussa of Egypt was shaking now.
 “I call on everyone here to repudiate this—this bullshit—and jointly declare that the victims of the Ethiopian famine had souls just like you and me!”